Provision for pupils with Special Needs

 Designated Governor: Miss E Reid

-Safeguarding Governor: Ms R Kennedy
+Safeguarding Governor: Miss R Moores

 Everyone's welcome at Parklands Community Primary and Nursery School.
 Our staff and our school environment provides a highly inclusive learning space for all children.

 We offer exceptional support for children with a range of needs.
-This has been recognised by Ofsted, in our SENDCo Dan Snowden being awarded 'Teacher of the Year 2022' and most importantly by our families.
+This has been recognised by Ofsted, in our SENDCo Dan Snowden being awarded 'Teacher of the Year 2023' and most importantly by our families.

 In accordance with the school’s Equal Opportunities and SEN policies, all children are given full access to the National Curriculum/Early Years Foundation Stage Curriculum.
 We have thought carefully about every subject and all aspects of school life to enable all children to access the whole school day.
 Staff endeavour to help all children to reach their full potential irrespective of race, physical ability, gender, language, age or learning ability.